-The leverage effect is not expected to exceed twice the value of the sub-fund's assets.
-However, the expected leverage indicated is not to be considered as an additional risk limit for the sub-fund.
+Contrary to the provisions in the general section of this Sales Prospectus, it is assumed, given the investment strategy of the sub-fund, that the leverage effect from the derivatives used will be no more than five times the value of the sub-fund's assets.
+The expected leverage indicated is not to be considered as an additional risk limit for the sub-fund.